 \section{Introduction}

 In this paper we aim to compare Kurepa trees and Aronszajn trees.
-Moreover, we analyze the affect of large cardinal assumptions on this comparison.
+Moreover, we analyze the effect of large cardinal assumptions on this comparison.
 We are interested in the question that to what extent do Kurepa trees contain Aronszajn subtrees.
 The first result regarding this question is due to Jensen.
 He showed that there is a Kurepa tree in the constructible universe $\textsc{L}$, which has no Aronszajn subtrees.
 Todorcevic showed that there is a countably closed forcing which adds a Kurepa tree with no Aronszajn subtree.
-Both of these results are in the negative direction.
+Both Jensen's and Todorcevic's results are in the negative direction.
 In the positive direction, Komjath proved the following theorem. \begin{thm} \cite{Komjath_Aronszajn_Kurepa} It is consistent relative to the existence of two inaccessible cardinals that there is a Kurepa tree and every Kurepa tree has an Aronszajn subtree. \end{thm} It is natural to ask whether or not the large cardinal assumptions in Theorem \ref{Komjath} is sharp.
 In other words, assume every Kurepa tree has an Aronszajn subtree, then is it consistent that there are at least two inaccessible cardinals?

+Let's call an $\omega_1$-tree \emph{Aronszajn free} if it has no Aronszajn subtree.
+Without the use of large cardinals, there are various ways to show the consistency of the existence of Aronszajn free Kurepa trees.
+It is natural to ask, if there are no large cardinals, do Kurepa trees have to have Aronszajn free Kurepa subtrees?
+In other words, do we need large cardinals in order to show the existence of a Kurepa tree with no Aronszajn free Kurepa subtree?

-In addition to addressing this question, our work reveals a new fact about Todorcevic's $\rho$ function.
-Based on this fact about $\rho$ and a notion of capturing which was introduced in \cite{no_real_Aronszajn}, we find Arinszajn suborders in some canonical Kurepa trees without any large cardinal assumptions.
+Our work reveals a new fact about Todorcevic's $\rho$ function.
+Based on this fact about $\rho$ and a notion of capturing which was introduced in \cite{no_real_Aronszajn}, we find Aronszajn subtrees in some canonical Kurepa trees without any large cardinal assumptions.
 It is worth mentioning that although we analyze some $\omega_1$-trees to prove this fact about $\rho$, the function $\rho$ is defined in terms of ordinals with no reference to $\omega_1$-trees.

 In this paper we will show the following theorem, which is stronger than Komjath's Theorem. \begin{thm} Assume there is an inaccessible cardinal.
-Then it is consistent that there is a Kurepa tree and every Kurepa tree contains a Souslin subtree. \end{thm} Moreover, we will show that our large cardinal strength is sharp in the following theorem. \begin{thm} Assume that every Kurepa tree contains an Aronszajn subtree.
-Then $\omega_2$ is inaccessible in the constructible universe $\textsc{L}$. \end{thm}
+Then it is consistent that there is a Kurepa tree and every Kurepa tree contains an Aronszajn subtree. \end{thm}